Tompolo

-Government Oweizide Ekpemupolo (born 1971) predominantly referred to by his sobriquet Tompolo is a former Nigerian militant commander of the Movement for the Emancipation of the Niger Delta and the chief priest of the Egbesu deity, which is the Niger-Deltan god of war.
+Oweizidei Thomas Ekpemupolo, also known as Tompolo, is a religious leader of the Woyin Religion, an indigenous belief system of the Ijaw people.
+He was a former leader of the Movement for the Emancipation of the Niger Delta (MEND), influenced by the Egbesu Deity, which represents truth, fairness, and equity - an alternate name for Woyin.
+Tompolo and his followers participated in the Niger Delta arm struggle for the emancipation of the region.

-Tompolo was awarded a contract of ₦40 billion for surveillance work on an oil pipeline by NNPC.
-Separately, he was declared wanted in 2009 and also in 2015 by the government of President Muhammadu Buhari, making him a government contractor while also on the most wanted list of Nigeria's anti-corruption agency.
+His nickname "Tompolo" was derived from his father's name, Chief Thomas Osen Ekpemupolo.
+Specifically, "Thomas" was shortened to "Tom" and "Ekpemupolo" was shortened to "Polo", resulting in the nickname "Tompolo".

 Early life

-Tompolo was born in 1971 to a royal family in Okerenkoko, the traditional Gbaramatu Kingdom, Warri South Local Government Area in Delta State.
+Tompolo was born in 1971 to a royal family in Okerenkoko, the traditional Gbaramatu Kingdom, Warri South West Local Government Area in Delta State.
 Ekpemupolo had his basic education at Okepopo Primary School in Warri.

 Activism and militancy

 In 1993, Tompolo dropped out of college and joined a resistance group in the Niger Delta.
 In 1998, Tompolo joined the newly formed Ijaw Youth Council and became a well respected member.
-Since there was very little progress in the Ijaw Youth Council Tompolo joined the Movement for the Emancipation of the Niger Delta.
+Since there was very little progress in the Ijaw Youth Council, Tompolo joined the Movement for the Emancipation of the Niger Delta.
 Tompolo's invitation to Mujahid Dokubo-Asari, leader of the Niger Delta People's Volunteer Force (NDPVF) to take refuge in Delta state in 2005 helped precipitate the formation of MEND soon afterwards.
 Ekpemupolo quickly rose to a high commander in MEND and with his vast wealth he was able to supply MEND with large amounts of weapons and new equipment.
 Tompolo was in command of thousands of militants and was very successful in attacking the insensitivity of the government and the Multinational oil companies to the exploitation and degradation of the peoples and environments of the Niger Delta.